Collin County assistance programs.

 Collin County community action - They administer the state’s primary utility bill assistance program known as CEAP, as indicated above.
 However the agency offers many other resources for seniors, the disabled, and low income families, especially those with children.
 Contact them for referrals to free food, emergency funds for back rent, weatherization, and educational programs such as Head Start.
 More on assistance from Community Services.

-Centers for basic needs and clothing - Low income families may receive items such as free Christmas assistance, school items and work clothing, and household supplies.
+Centers for free basic needs, furniture and clothing - Low income families may receive items such as free furniture, Christmas assistance, school items or work clothing, and household supplies.
 More moderate income families in Collin County can receive low cost goods.
 Non-profits, including local churches, offer many of these clothing assistance programs.
 Other items provided may include appliances, furniture, holiday gifts, and other aid, with a focus on children.
-Read free clothing closets and school supplies Collin County.
+Read free clothing closets, furniture and school supplies Collin County.

 White Rock Center of Hope may offer some limited support to Collin County residents.
 Look into programs for housing needs, such as rent or utilities.
 Clothing, food, and other aid is offered too.
 Most of the available funds would come from the federal government FEMA program.
 214-324-8996.

 HUD funded eviction prevention programs may be available from time to time.
 Based on money provided to charities in Collin County, there may be everything from rehousing to grants for rent arrears.
 Other uses of funds can include to pay for a motel for a night or two in Plano, credit counseling, and assistance for moving costs.
 More on eviction help in Collin County.

 Farmersville Ministerial Alliance offers emergency funds, food and cash assistance for residents of the Independent School District.
 In addition, qualified low income residents of Copeville with a Farmersville mailing address may apply for help too.
 1st Baptist Church Of Farmersville, 124 S Washington, Farmersville, TX 75442.
 Call 972-782-8428.